-Until about 1960, many places of recreation in Los Angeles County, as those in the rest of the country, were often unwelcoming or simply off-limits to people of color.
-This included local beaches.
-There were, however, two Los Angeles County beaches that, for a period of time, had been open to African Americans.
+Until about 1960, most recreational places in Los Angeles County, as in most of the rest of the country, were typically unwelcoming or simply off-limits to people of color.
+This included beaches.
+There were, however, two beaches in Los Angeles County that, for a period of time, were open to African American beach-goers.

 In 1912, Willa and Charles Bruce, an African American couple from New Mexico, purchased a beachfront property in the newly-established city of Manhattan Beach between today’s 26th and 27th Streets.
 Until this time, blacks were not able to visit a beach, much less own beach property in Los Angeles County.
 The Bruces, however, were able to purchase the beach property because George Peck, founder and developer of Manhattan Beach, ignored segregation policies common to that day (especially along the coast) and set aside land in Manhattan Beach specifically for purchase by blacks.
 Peck further opened his Manhattan Beach pier and pavilion, “Peck’s Pier,” to black visitors.

 By 1915, the Bruces (spearheaded by Mrs. Bruce) began developing the property to serve as a beach resort for black visitors.
 They added a lodging house, bathhouse and dining venue.
 Peck further helped them build a fishing pier on their property.
 In 1920, the Bruces purchased additional adjacent property that included a small building.
 The building was converted into a dining and dance hall.
 All this attracted black visitors to the community and even brought in new black residents.